equill/syscat/README.md

 Now execute the following:
 ```
 docker pull neo4j:3.4.1
-docker pull equill/syscat:0.3.1
+docker pull equill/syscat:0.4.0a3
 mkdir -p /opt/syscat/{logs,data}
 chown 100 /opt/syscat/{logs,data}
 docker stack deploy -c docker-compose.yml syscat
 ```

 After a moment, you should be able to connect to Syscat via HTTP on port 4951, and to Neo4j via HTTP on 7676, or Bolt on 7688.
 These are set in `docker-compose.yml`, to avoid conflicting with the standalone image.
+The delay on first startup is from it creating the schema in the database.

 Note that on some systems, connections to localhost hang forever.
 It does listen on all addresses, so if localhost hangs you can just connect on any other address, e.g. the host computer's LAN address.

 ## Startup